The Complete Video Call Setup Guide for Remote Workers in 2026

 Pros

-• Monitor clip positioning places the light directly above or below the webcam, producing close-to-ideal straight-on facial illumination without requiring a separate clamp or tripod stand
+• Monitor clip positions the light directly above the webcam, producing close-to-ideal straight-on facial illumination without a separate stand

-• At $49-$59 it is the most affordable professionally designed call light available — it delivers a visible improvement over overhead room lighting at an accessible entry price
+• At $49 on sale, the most affordable professionally designed call light available — delivers a visible improvement over overhead room lighting

-• 250 lumens is adequate for typical home office environments, particularly when used as a fill light to soften shadows from a window light source on one side
+• 250 lumens adequate for typical home office environments, particularly as a fill light to soften shadows from a window source on one side

 Cons

-• 250 lumens cannot overcome strong direct window backlighting — in rooms with afternoon sun, the Litra Glow will be outcompeted by ambient brightness
+• 250 lumens cannot overcome strong direct window backlighting — afternoon sun will outcompete it regardless of settings

-• Physical button controls only — brightness and color adjustments require reaching over to the light and are not accessible mid-call without disrupting your position
+• Physical button controls only — reaching over to adjust brightness mid-call disrupts your position

-• Small 5.2-inch panel produces noticeably less even coverage than larger 10–17 inch panels — it lights the face adequately but does not extend illumination to the background or shoulders
+• Small 5.2-inch panel produces less coverage than larger panels — adequate for the face, but does not extend to background or shoulders

 Check Price on Amazon